 The income of the parishes derives primarily, as can be seen, from the contributions of the faithful in the Sunday collection.
 It also includes offerings made on the occasions of Baptisms, Marriages and Funerals.
 Some parishes receive income from the rental of properties and bequests, but this is minimal.
-Indeed many parishes see it as part of their mission to support the building of community by making vacant properties available for the use of community groups at a nominal cost.
+Indeed, many parishes see it as part of their mission to support the building of community by making vacant properties available for the use of community groups at a nominal cost.

-Parish income is categorised under two headings as follows:
+Parish income is primarily categorised under two headings as follows:

-a) Income to support the day to day mission of the parish, which was just under €6m in 2015.
-This includes the supplies, heat and light, insurances, administrative costs and the maintenance of buildings.
-This income also provides for the payment of:

-- a diocesan needs levy to the Diocese of Elphin (CHY 3703), based on the number of families in the parish, which is intended to cover the costs of Diocesan Administration and the provision of a range of central services for the benefit of all the parishes of the diocese - certain expenses of the priest, including health insurance, motor tax and insurance, and - b) Income collected specifically for the support of the priest(s) of the parish.
+- a) Income to support the day to day mission of the parish, which was €3,494,307 in 2016, reflecting a drop of circa €200k on the previous year.
+This income is applied to fund the supplies, heat and light, insurances, administrative costs and the maintenance of buildings.
+This income also provides for the payment of: - a diocesan needs levy to the Diocese of Elphin (CHY 3703), based on the number of families in the parish, which is intended to cover the costs of Diocesan Administration and the provision of a range of central services for the benefit of all the parishes of the diocese.
+Due to the disparity between the number of resident families and the number of contributing families, a new system, assessed as a percentage of the parish income, will be introduced in 2018. - certain expenses of the priest, including health insurance, motor tax and insurance, and - b) Income collected specifically for the support of the priest(s) of the parish.
 It includes a single special collection at Christmas, Easter, Pentecost and on one weekend in November, together with the offerings which may be made on the occasions of Baptisms, Marriages, Funerals and Stations.
-This clergy income came to a total of €1,407,488 in the year under review.
+This clergy income came to a total of €1,294,298 in the year under review (a reduction of just over €100k on the previous year).